neil-lindquist/lisp-paredit/README.md

  - Syntax checking and error highlighting

 ## Installing
-Search package installer for `lisp paredit` or use the command line:
+Search the package installer for `lisp paredit` or use the command line:

-`apm install lisp-paredit`
+`pulsar -p install lisp-paredit`

 ## Options
 Lisp Paredit can operate in strict or non-strict modes, via the setting in preferences.